Bi8bo001/MultimodalCPF/README.md

 ## 🗂 Directory Structure (Multimodal Components)

 This repository is organized to separate unimodal baselines and related external code from all custom multimodal components.
-Only the **`multimodal_fusion/`** folder and related scripts are **developed from scratch** in this project.

 ```
 MultimodalCPF/